 The requirement for pre-entry experience is subjective based on the applicant’s circumstances.
 In some cases, it will be acceptable for an applicant to have completed their pre-entry experience on their home property.
 The preferred situation is that all applicants have had significant exposure to two or more farming systems, one of which may be the home property.

-For direct entry into either the second, third or fourth year of the program, applicants will need to contact the Director of Agriculture to discuss eligibility for advanced standing.
+For direct entry into either the second or third year of the program, applicants will need to contact the Director of Agriculture to discuss eligibility for advanced standing.
 If advanced standing is to be granted for all or any part of a year of study, there may still be a requirement to satisfactorily complete either one or more selected units or specifically designed bridging units.

 The course entry criteria for international students requires some additional processes.
 See further details about entry requirements for international students.

 All applications for undergraduate study are assessed using the same ranking scale based on a combination of academic results, work experience, and an interview.
 The Marcus Oldham ranking score for all undergraduate courses is based on the following:

 |Secondary Education results or Higher Education study qualification||0 to 25|

 |Post School years of experience||0 to 25|